davidthings/web-interface/README.md

 - If unsupported, the app switches to Mock mode and continues to function for demo/testing.
 - Disconnects are detected and surfaced to the UI with a status update and error message.

+## Tested

+It works very well on the following:

+- Linux Chrome
+- Windows Chrome
+- Windows Firefox
+- Windows Edge

+Known limitations:

+- Linux Firefox — does not work without an add-on enabling Web Serial
+- macOS — untested

 ## Troubleshooting

 - "Unsupported engine" or Next.js failing to run: upgrade Node to >= 18.17 (prefer Node 20) via `nvm install 20 && nvm use 20`.
 - No devices shown / prompt doesn’t appear: Make sure you’re in a supported browser and served over HTTPS (or `localhost` during dev).
 - Empty output: Verify baud rate matches your device and that EOL matches your device’s line endings when sending.
+- Error `NetworkError: The device has been lost.`: indicates an OS/USB-level detach or device reset right after open.
+Check cable/power and ensure no other process has the port open.

 ## License